clareaulab/clareau-lab-website-old/_members/erin-cumming.md

 a short post-doc focusing on GSK3β treatment resistance in pancreatic cancer.
 Beyond science, Erin finds comfort in the great outdoors.
-While still exploring her varied interests, she harbors a keen enthusiasm for new experiences and is constantly seeking to broaden her view of the world  &nbsp; :globe:  &nbsp!
+While still exploring her varied interests, she harbors a keen enthusiasm for new experiences and is constantly seeking to broaden her view of the world &nbsp; :globe: &nbsp; !